apache/druid/docs/operations/clean-metadata-store.md

  - `druid.coordinator.kill.rule.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that rules records become eligible for deletion.

  ### Compaction configuration records
-Compaction configuration records in the records in the `druid_config` table become eligible for deletion all segments for the datasource have been killed by the kill task.
+Compaction configuration records in the `druid_config` table become eligible for deletion after all segments for the datasource have been killed by the kill task.
 Automated cleanup for compaction configuration requires a [kill task](#kill-task).

 Compaction configuration cleanup uses the following configuration:
  - `druid.coordinator.kill.compaction.on`: When `true`, enables cleanup for compaction  configuration records.